Arginine or L-arginine is a semi-essential amino acid that is used in the biosynthesis of proteins. (Tapiero H et al., 2002)

 It seems that arginine increases hair growth

 Another study from 2012 (Sreenath et al.) on argininosuccinate lyase deficiency also shows the benefits of arginine.
-This condition is the second most common urea cycle disorder and, among other symptoms, manifests itself through trichorrexis nodosa, creating nodular swellings of the hair shaft that comes with loss of cuticle and frayed hair fibres.
+This condition is the second most common urea cycle disorder and, among other symptoms, manifests itself through trichorrexis nodosa, creating nodular swellings of the hair shaft that comes with loss of cuticle and frayed hair fibers.
 People who have argininosuccinate lyase deficiency will experience symptoms like brittle hair, thinning hair and ultimately partial alopecia according to another paper cited in the study.
 (FIchtel, Richards & Davis, 2007)

 It seems that 10.5% arginine is found in normal hair and anything less than that leads to a weakened hair follicle and breakage.
 (Marion et al., 2011)